-1.54 validate
+1.52 validate

-'''

 Methods for validating arguments.

-pyphi.validate.direction(direction, allow_bi=False)

-Validate that the given direction is one of the allowed constants.
+pyphi.validate.direction(direction, allow\bi=False) Validate that the given direction is one of the allowed constants.

-If allow_bi is True then Direction.BIDIRECTIONAL is acceptable.
+If allow\bi is True then Direction.BIDIRECTIONAL is acceptable.

-pyphi.validate.num_states_per_node(num_states_per_node, tpm)

-pyphi.validate.tpm(tpm, check_independence=True, num_states_per_node=None)

-Validate a TPM.
+pyphi.validate.tpm(tpm, check\independence=True) Validate a TPM.

 The TPM can be in

-• 2-dimensional state-by-state form,
+- 2-dimensional state-by-state form,

-• 2-dimensional state-by-node form, or
+- · 2-dimensional state-by-node form, or

-• multidimensional state-by-node form.
+- multidimensional state-by-node form.

-pyphi.validate.conditionally_independent(tpm)
+- pyphi.validate.conditionally\independent(tpm)

 Validate that the TPM is conditionally independent.

-pyphi.validate.connectivity_matrix(cm, nb=False)
+'''

+pyphi.validate.connectivity_matrix(cm)

 Validate the given connectivity matrix.

-pyphi.validate.node_labels(node_labels, node_indices)
+'''

-Validate that there is a label for each node.
+''' pyphi.validate.node_labels(node_labels, node_indices) Validate that there is a label for each node. '''

-pyphi.validate.network(n)

-Validate a Network.

 Checks the TPM and connectivity matrix.

-pyphi.validate.is_network(network)

-Validate that the argument is a Network.

-pyphi.validate.node_states(state, num_states_per_node=None)

-Check that the state contains only zeros and ones.
+- pyphi.validate.node\states(state) Check that the state contains only zeros and ones. - pyphi.validate.state\length(state, size) Check that the state is the given size.

-pyphi.validate.state_length(state, size)

-Check that the state is the given size.

-pyphi.validate.state_reachable(subsystem)

-Return whether a state can be reached according to the network's TPM.

-pyphi.validate.cut(cut, node_indices)

-Check that the cut is for only the given nodes.

-pyphi.validate.subsystem(s)

-Validate a Subsystem.
+- pyphi.validate.subsystem(s) Validate a Subsystem.

-Checks its state and cut.

-pyphi.validate.time_scale(time_scale)

-Validate a macro temporal time scale.

-pyphi.validate.partition(partition)

-Validate a partition - used by blackboxes and coarse grains.

-pyphi.validate.coarse_grain(coarse_grain)

-Validate a macro coarse-graining.

-'''

-pyphi.validate.blackbox(blackbox)

-Validate a macro blackboxing.